nodejs/inclusivity/CONTRIBUTING.md

 The Diversity Working Group is committed to fostering a safe, inclusive environment for people to contribute.
 Given the sensitive nature of the discussions in the Diversity Working Group, a private, confidential communication mechanism is a necessity.

 We greatly value working in an open manner, and all of the operations of the Diversity Working Group would be done in public in an ideal world.
 Sadly we do not live in an ideal world, and harassment and retaliation are real threats.
+Our goal is to do as much in an open manner as possible, but practical realities mean that some things must be done in private.

 Radical transparency can be dangerous to underrepresented people because "it may provide additional information that abusers can use to target them.
 In addition, even routine practices of theirs might be unduly criticized when revealed by radical transparency (eg, their practice of earning a living)." (source: [Geek Feminism](http://geekfeminism.wikia.com/wiki/Radical_transparency)).

 Given that the Diversity Working Group is, by definition, working with sensitive topics, it is ultimately up to the participant to choose a communication channel (public or private) that best suits their needs.

-The Diversity Working Group uses [Slack](node-diversity-wg.slack.com), a private invite only chat system, for most communication.
+The Diversity Working Group uses [Slack](https://node-diversity-wg.slack.com), a private invite only chat system, for internal discussions.
 Meetings are held using Google Hangout links that are distributed in the Slack channel, and are also private meetings.

-Meetings, meeting notes, etc are also kept private.
-An anonymized summary of meeting notes are posted publicly to GitHub for people to track the progress of the Diversity Working Group.
+Meetings and internal discussions are the only aspects of the Diversity Working Group that are opaque.
+All documents produced, meeting notes, recommendations to the TSC, etc, are created and revised in the open.
+In the case where these documents refer to specific individuals, they will be properly anonymized before being posted in any public forum.

 ## Joining the Diversity Working Group